Hi there Tristan!

 Furthermore, this may be the fact that I am ignorant on the subject, but I am just overall having a hard time understanding the project as a whole and connecting it.
 The methodology is well done and well suited for your topic, but it would all do better if there was clearer explanation.

-I look forward to seeing how your project progresses!
+Overall, good job!
+And I look forward to seeing your research progress forward!